...

 Signs & Symptoms of Self-Harm

-It can be challenging to detect when someone is hurting themselves because self-harm is often done privately, and they hide out of shame and fear.
+It can be hard to see when someone is hurting themselves.
+Self-harm is often done in secret.
+People hide because they feel shame and fear.
 The signs suggest someone may be self-harming.
 Others engage in it more often and have trouble stopping.

 Examples of self-harm include: